AirshipWeb/airship-website/site/blog/airship-update-march-2020.md

 the communities supporting specific projects.

 You can join the new Slack channel [*here*](https://airshipproject.slack.com/).
 Note: Slack does not allow self-registration for all e-mail domains to all channels.
-Everyone is welcome to use Slack for Airship communication, but may be subject to a short waiting period until a Working Committee member approves your account.
+If your e-mail domain is not listed, request an invitation by sending an e-mail to [*andrew.walters@att.com*](mailto:andrew.walters@att.com).

 <br>